canonical/openthread-border-router-snap/wiki-thread-lighting-app.md

 TBA: Then, running the GPIO commander snap with Thread feature enabled.

-#### 3. Run OTBR D-Bus Daemon on Machine B
+#### 3. Run OpenThread Border Router Agent on Machine B
-Check the [install and configure the OTBR snap](https://github.com/canonical/openthread-border-router-snap/wiki/Commission-and-control-a-Matter-Thread-device-via-the-OTBR-Snap#install-and-configure-the-otbr-snap) section to run OTBR dbus daemon, which is needed to support lighting app's Thread feature as pointed [here](https://github.com/project-chip/connectedhomeip/tree/6b01cb977127eb8547ce66d5b627061dc2dd6c90/examples/lighting-app/linux#commandline-arguments).
+Check the [install and configure the OTBR snap](https://github.com/canonical/openthread-border-router-snap/wiki/Commission-and-control-a-Matter-Thread-device-via-the-OTBR-Snap#install-and-configure-the-otbr-snap) section to run OTBR agent.
+The lighting app communicates with OTBR agent via the dbus message bus.
+This is necessary to support the lighting app's Thread feature, as explained
+[here](https://github.com/project-chip/connectedhomeip/tree/6b01cb977127eb8547ce66d5b627061dc2dd6c90/examples/lighting-app/linux#commandline-arguments).

+> Note: Only the OTBR agent is required, and the GUI (openthread-border-router.otbr-web) is optional.
+The OTBR agent can be started by running the following command:
+> ```bash
+> sudo snap start openthread-border-router.otbr-agent
+> ```

 #### 4. Pair the Matter Thread Lighting Device via Chip Tool on Machine A
 Follow